-Semana Santa (Holy Week) is historically the most important time of the year for the Penitentes.
-These men who honored Jesus Christ and his suffering reenacted the Crucifixion on Good Friday each year; one member of the group would be bound to a cross, although this practice was discontinued many years ago.
+Semana Santa (Holy Week) is historically the most important time of the year for New Mexico Penitentes.
+These men who honored Jesus Christ and his suffering reenacted the Crucifixion on Good Friday each year; one member of the group would be bound to a cross.
+This practice was discontinued many years ago.

 The Hermandad de Nuestro Padre Jesus el Nazareno, also known as Los Hermanos Penitentes or just the Penitentes, was an organization of Catholic lay brothers.
 The Penitentes, with a strong devotion to Christ, practiced acts of piety: including mortification, flagellation and cross bearing.
 They atoned for their own sins and those of mankind.
 They worshiped and still do, in small, unsanctified chapels, called moradas, often located adjacent to cemeteries.
 You’ll find a life sized statue of Christ carrying a Cross outside moradas still active today.